-In our report dated 31 July 2019, we explained that we could not formally conclude the audit on that date until we had completed the work necessary to issue our Whole of Government Accounts (WGA) Component Assurance statement for the year ended 31 March 2019.
+In our audit report dated 16 March 2021, we explained that we could not formally conclude the audit on that date until we had completed the work necessary to issue our Whole of Government Accounts (WGA) Component Assurance statement for the year ended 31 March 2020.
 We have now completed this work.

-No matters have come to our attention since that date that would have a material impact on the financial statements on which we gave an unqualified opinion and conclusion on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources.
+No matters have come to our attention since that date that would have a material impact on the financial statements on which we gave an unqualified opinion or our conclusion on the Authority's arrangements for securing economy, efficiency and effectiveness in its use of resources.